QuentinRa/blog.quentinra.dev/programming-languages/web/html/index.md

 #### External input fields

 It's possible to have input fields outside the tag `<form>`.
-In such case, you must add in `id` to the form, and the input must reference it.
+In such a scenario, you must add an `id` to the form, and the input must reference it.

 ```html
 <form id="xxx"></form>